JosefinLarsson/battleship-game/README.md

 ## Existing Features

 ### Game
-A 7 x 7 squares game where the user has 10 attempts to hit 4 ships to win the game.
-The computer generates a total of 5 battle ships on a hidden board not visible for the user.
+<li>A 7 x 7 squares game where the user has 10 attempts to hit 4 ships to win the game or else game over.
+The computer generates a total of 5 battle ships on a hidden board not visible for the user.</li>
  <br>

 ## Potential future features to implement